stacello19/myPresso/README.md

 ## Technical Objective
 To have a hands-on experience with Cloud Computing and take an advantage of Severless Backend and CI/CD.

+##### Frontend:
-The **frontend** was coded in React and Redux for the state management, with CSS preprocessor (SCSS) for styling and responsive design.
+Coded in React and Redux for the state management, with CSS preprocessor (SCSS) for styling and responsive design.
 Also this app uses Yarn to build and manage dependecies.

+##### Backend
-The **Backend** was coded in AWS Lambda and API Gateway with the database in RDS.
+Coded in AWS Lambda and API Gateway with the database in RDS.
 This app also uses AWS Amplify for the deployment and Route53 for reverse proxy.